awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-lcc-debug.md

 To resolve this error, use the Studio launcher to select a different Lifecycle Configuration or select `No script`\.

 **Note**
 A default KernelGateway Lifecycle Configuration specified in `DefaultResourceSpec` applies to all KernelGateway images in the Studio Domain unless the user selects a different script from the list presented in the Studio launcher\.
 The default script also runs if `No Script` is selected by the user\.
-For more information on selecting a script, see [Step 3: Choose a Lifecycle Configuration while launching a new App](studio-lcc-create.md#create-kgw)\.
+For more information on selecting a script, see [Step 3: Launch an application with the Lifecycle Configuration](studio-lcc-create-console.md#studio-lcc-create-console-step3)\.

 ## Lifecycle Config timeout<a name="studio-lcc-debug-timeout"></a>